 When the Chooky Dancers from remote Elcho Island showed their Yolngu version of Zorba The Greek the world went nuts.

 Aboriginal art is about more than paintings

-Aboriginal paintings are knows to art lovers around the world.
+Aboriginal paintings are known to art lovers around the world.
 But Aboriginal art also includes dance, theatre, music, story telling and ceremonies.

 Learn about sacred tjuringas, pukomani poles and the dying art of shell stringing.